Updated July 25, 2023

 Introduction to Direct Materials

-Direct materials contrast to the indirect materials.
+Direct materials contrast to indirect materials.
 Indirect material acts as a support in the production process of the final product.
-(Eg – Oil, grease used in the running of machinery for production process).
-Indirect material is considered to the incidental item used in the production of the final product.
+(Eg – Oil, grease used in the running of machinery for the production process).
+Therefore, indirect material is considered to the incidental item used in the production of the final product.

 - The wood used in making doors.